 Introducing the Mathesis

-The Mathesis of Julius Firmicus Maternus is a very large and influential astrological work written in Latin in the early 4th century.
-It is one of the longest and most prominent works in the Hellenistic tradition.
-The four most notable texts of the Hellenistic tradition that were written prior to 400 CE, are, in my opinion, this Mathesis, the extremely lengthy Anthology of Vettius Valens (2nd century), the Tetrabiblos of Ptolemy (2nd century), and the shorter Introduction by Paulus Alexandrinus (4th century).
+The Mathesis of Julius Firmicus Maternus is a large and influential astrological work written in Latin in the early 4th century.
+It is one of the longest and most important texts in the Hellenistic tradition.
+The four most notable long texts of the Hellenistic tradition that were written prior to 400 CE, are, in my opinion, this Mathesis, the Anthology of Vettius Valens (2nd century), the Tetrabiblos of Ptolemy (2nd century), and the shorter Introduction by Paulus Alexandrinus (4th century).

 Mathesis and Sect